davidhahn/reverb_dev_challenge/README.md

 # Assumptions made for the input data
 * Dummy data that were used for this project are stored in /data folder.
+* Date of birth is always entered in "M/D/YYYY" format.
 * The input files are .txt files.
 * Each record has all the fields present.
 * Each record takes up 1 line.